-The Whitworth University communications team seeks to increase Whitworth's visibility locally, regionally and nationally by working with journalists and media contacts to cover all facets of university life, from notable research and study-abroad opportunities to breaking news.
+The Whitworth University Marketing & Communications team seeks to increase Whitworth's visibility locally, regionally and nationally by working with journalists and media contacts to cover all facets of university life, from notable research and study-abroad opportunities to breaking news.
 The team facilitates media events, connects reporters with faculty experts, and works with individuals across campus to highlight Whitworth's community and culture.

 Links & Resources for Media